JanWen/gnar_score/README.md

 # Elo System

 The rating system is implemented using an Elo system.
 The reason for this is the process directness and simplicity.
 While the specific formulas or parameters can differ between elo system, the most important part is that their purely result based systems.
 It makes no assumptions about which strategies, mid term goals or game play patters are preferable or desirable.
 The attribution of points depends only on a teams ability to win, and nothing else.
-This approach is a convenient way to cut throught all the complexity and variance of a competitive game like league and easily derive and objective rating the accurate reflects relative strength base on past performance.
+This approach is a convenient way to cut through all the complexity and variance of a competitive game like league and easily derive and objective rating the accurate reflects relative strength base on past performance.
-No doubt this is the reason these kinds of system are arcoss many compüetitive games and sports sucha as chess, teniss and fottball.
+No doubt this is the reason these kinds of system are across many competitive games and sports such as chess, tennis and football.
 # Testing The Elo System

 ## Predictability